 Each subsequent program year brought further curriculum development and more families.
 The advisory board continued to play a vital role in development, with the addition and refinement of modules on literacy, memory, comprehension, math and educational options and, most recently, alignment to Common Core Standards.
 Guidance from Sue and Frank Buckley (Down Syndrome Education International), Professors Mark Warschauer and Penny Collins (University of California, Irvine), Professor Susan Leonard-Giesen (California State University, Long Beach), Nicki Presby (credentialed teacher), Kim Courtney Bowman (occupational therapist), and Linda Tyson (speech therapist), among others, helped DSF construct an innovative and broad-reaching program that uses evidence-based approaches to teaching children with Down syndrome.
 From its original 21 families, the program grew to serve over 100 families monthly, with children ranging in age from two through fifteen years.

-In 2009, after a controversy over program direction and control, DSF moved the program and commenced a more formal partnership with Down Syndrome Education International (DSEI).
-Together, DSF and DSEI formed Down Syndrome Education USA and opened Orange County’s first Down syndrome-specific developmental research and training center.
-With its base in Newport Beach, California, The Learning Program™ is a model for parent-focused educational intervention and is delivered through partnerships with Down syndrome associations across the nation.
+In 2009, DSF partnered with Down Syndrome Education International (DSEI) to form Down Syndrome Education USA (DSEUSA).
+Together, DSF and DSEUSA opened Orange County’s first Down syndrome-specific developmental research and training center and moved Learning Program sessions to this dedicated space.
+With its base in Newport Beach, California, The Learning Program™ is now a model for parent-focused educational intervention, delivered in partnership with Down syndrome organizations across the nation.

 The Learning Program™ has served as a springboard for DSF’s other local and national services.
 DSF now offers year-round educational opportunities for teachers, parents and students, provides individual and group tutoring, hosts a monthly Teen Time program, and provides educational training at local and national conferences.
 Learning program resources are available for free through DSF’s website and are accessed by over 9,000 registered users worldwide.